 Apps connected.
 HubSpot (or Salesforce), Clearbit or Apollo for enrichment, Slack.

 Estimated build time.
 30–45 minutes for v1.
-Another hour to tune the scoring prompt after the first day of real runs.

-2. Customer Support Auto-Responder (Support)
+2. Customer Support Auto-Responder

 What it does.
 Watches a shared support inbox, classifies each incoming email (billing, bug, how-to, feature request), drafts a reply grounded in your help docs, and either sends it automatically for simple questions or queues it for human review for anything sensitive.